- Santa Clara Celebrates Start of Family Justice Center Construction

 Also, courthouse construction projects provide vital economic stimulus in local communities in the form of design and construction jobs and purchase of goods.
 This project makes good economic sense because of the security and efficiency savings that will be realized.
 Additionally, exchanging leased facilities for an owned facility eliminates not only the cost of the current leases but also the risk of escalating lease payments.

-Will the local community have input regarding the new courthouse project?
+Does the local community have input regarding the new courthouse project?

 Yes.
 A Project Advisory Group with broad participation by local officials and community leaders has been formed to work with the Administrative Office of the Courts for the duration of the project.
 This group includes individuals with relevant positions of expertise as well as key governmental leaders who represent their community constituencies.
 In addition, members of the public were invited to review and comment on the project’s draft environmental report under the California Environmental Quality Act (CEQA).
 As the project progresses, the public will be kept informed of key project milestones.
 During construction, a monthly newsletter will inform neighbors of upcoming work and potential impacts.